 To align California reporting laws with the currently more expansive federal law, this bill would recast slightly the definitions of "serious injury or illness" and "serious exposure" for purposes of triggering an employer's duty to notify the Division of Occupational Safety and Health.
 For instance, it would remove the 24-hour minimum time requirement for qualifying hospitalizations (other than for medical observation or diagnostic testing), would include the loss of an eye as a qualifying injury and include amputation (rather than loss of a body member).
 The term "serious exposure" would be recast to include exposure to a hazardous substance creating a "realistic possibility" (rather than the current "substantial probability") that death or serious physical harm in the future could result from the actual hazard created by the exposure.

-Status: Passed the Assembly with some bipartisan support and has passed the Senate Labor and Appropriations Committees and is pending on the Senate floor.
+Status: Passed the Assembly with some bipartisan support and is pending in the Senate.

 Private Employer Information not a Trade Secret under California Public Records Act (SB 749)